Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/lego/applications/render.md

 ```

 !!!
 Warning
-    This package is still experimental and not icluded in `LeGo_All` initialization flag.
+    This package is still experimental and not included in `LeGo_All` initialization flag.

 ## Implementation
 [:material-github: Render.d on GitHub](https://github.com/Lehona/LeGo/blob/dev/Render.d)